 - The discipline of political science has at its heart the question of how best to organize the governance of human societies so that humans can reach their full potentials.

 Because it is a cross-disciplinary program, the Human Society major uses multiple lenses through which to examine the complexity of reality.
 Different disciplines shed different lights on an issue, so multiple disciplines in dialogue offer the possibility of a more holistic view.
-In the Human Society major, you will investigate two related questions from the points of view of Anthropology, History, Political Science, and Sociology:
+In the Human Society major, you will investigate two related questions from the points of view of Anthropology, History, and Political Science:

 - How can we understand the major institutions and components in human society (such as culture, government, law, religion, and social structure)?